 - Preheat oven to 325F and grease three 9-inch cake pans well (line bottoms with parchment if you are worried about it sticking).
 You can also use 8-inch pans but your cakes will need to bake longer.

-- In a large bowl, whisk together almond flour, coconut flour, whey protein, baking soda and cream of tartar.
+- In a large bowl, whisk together almond flour, coconut flour, whey protein, and baking powder.

 - In another large bowl, beat butter until smooth.
-Beat in granulated sweetener, lemon zest, lemon extract and stevia extract until well combined.
+Beat in granulated sweetener, lemon zest, and lemon extract until well combined.

 - Beat in eggs, then half of almond flour mixture.
-Then beat in almond milk and apple cider vinegar.
+Then beat in almond milk.
 Finally beat in remaining almond flour mixture.

 - Divide batter between prepared baking pans and smooth the top with a knife or offset spatula.
 Bake 25 to 30 minutes or until golden brown and firm to the touch.

 - Remove from oven and let cool in pan at least 10 minutes, before turning out onto a wire rack to cool completely.

 - In a large bowl, beat cream cheese with ⅓ cup of the powdered sweetener until smooth.
 Beat in strawberries, lemon juice and lemon zest until combined.

 - In another large bowl, beat whipping cream with remaining sweetener until stiff peaks form.
 Fold carefully into cream cheese until combined.